-Jessica Kreyer grew up in Chicago, Illinois and began her studies with Eva Lorriane and continued at the Academy of Movement and Music.
-During her studies, she performed featured ballet roles and appeared in many historical Humphrey, St. Denis, and Graham works with the company Momenta.
-She studied on scholarship at summer programs with Houston Ballet, American Ballet Theatre, Pennsylvania Ballet, Ballet Austin, and Milwaukee Ballet.
-Kreyer continued her schooling at the Ruth Page Foundation with Larry Long, where she became a member of the Civic Ballet of Chicago.
-As a company member, Kreyer performed in many of Page’s works, including her famous production of The Nutcracker at the Arie Crown Theatre.
-Growing up she participated in musical theatre productions, as well as a few television and film projects.
+Kreyer began her studies with Eva Lorriane in Chicago before continuing at the Academy of Movement and Music.
+As a student, she not only performed featured ballet roles but, as a member of the company Momenta, appeared in works by such modern dance icons as Doris Humphrey, Ruth St. Denis, and Martha Graham.
+She was a scholarship student at the summer programs of Houston Ballet, American Ballet Theatre, Pennsylvania Ballet, Ballet Austin, and Milwaukee Ballet.
+Kreyer continued her schooling at the Ruth Page Foundation with Larry Long, and eventually joined Civic Ballet of Chicago.
+As a company member, Kreyer performed in many of Page’s works, including The Nutcracker, at the Arie Crown Theatre.

 Kreyer joined Milwaukee Ballet Company, under the direction of Simon Dow, in 2001, dancing a full range of classical and contemporary works.
 Her professional career has also included performances with Columbia City Ballet, Ballet Memphis, Jose Mateo’s Ballet Theatre, Ballet Entre Nous, Lakes Area Ballet, and the Foothills Conservatory.
 Winner of the prestigious Carey Rose Winiski Scholarship, Kreyer has also performed at such major public events as the Republican National Convention (2000) and Chicago’s Dance for Life Gala (2001, 2010).

 She lives north of Boston in the town of Winthrop with her husband, BBS faculty member Pavel Gurevich, and their daughter.